- New product and launches in the digital health industry

 Omada, a chronic care management company, and research platform Evidation Health discovered that patients who use Omada’s diabetes management program, reduce their A1C levels to an average of 0.8%.

-The University of Pennsylvania and Philadelphia Department of Public Health run research that showed VR is just as effective to in-person training for giving communities and care specialists knowledge on what is naloxone and how to administer it (as a part of the opioid overdose prevention program.)
+The University of Pennsylvania and Philadelphia Department of Public Health run research that showed VR is just as effective for in-person training for giving communities and care specialists knowledge on what is naloxone and how to administer it (as a part of the opioid overdose prevention program.)

 Apple, Anthem, Irvine, CareEvolution, and the University of California will launch a two-year study with 900 participants to find out how digital tools can help people control and manage their asthma and reduce hospital admissions.
 It’s called Digital Asthma Study and it gets together with the Apple Watch and self-management app; all participants will get Apple Watch and a Beddit sleep monitor, but the app will be installed only in the intervention group.